Pandemic increasingly takes over daily lives, roils markets

 Trump defended his decision to not notify all EU leaders ahead of the announcement.
 “When they raise taxes on us, they don’t consult us,” Trump said.
 “I think that’s probably one in the same.”

-The spread of the virus in Europe, North America and the Middle East has drawn contrast with waning epidemics in the hardest-hit nations in Asia.
+The spread of the virus in Europe, North America and the Middle East has drawn contrast with waning outbreaks in the hardest-hit nations in Asia.

-China, where the outbreak emerged late last year, still accounts for more than 60% of global infections.
+China, where the virus emerged late last year, still accounts for more than 60% of global infections.
 But on Friday it reported just eight new cases and seven deaths.
-More than 64,000 people have been released from hospital.
+More than 64,000 people have been released from hospitals.

 With China's caseload slowing, the government was helping other countries with its expertise.
 A Chinese medical crew was heading to Italy and surplus supplies were sent to Iran.